Modern Times (film): Reception

-Chaplin biographer Jeffrey Vance has written of the reception and legacy of this classic comedy: Modern Times is perhaps more meaningful now than at any time since its first release.
+Chaplin biographer Jeffrey Vance has written of the reception and legacy of the film: Modern Times is perhaps more meaningful now than at any time since its first release.
 The twentieth-century theme of the film, farsighted for its time—the struggle to eschew alienation and preserve humanity in a modern, mechanized world—profoundly reflects issues facing the twenty-first century.
 The Tramp's travails in Modern Times and the comedic mayhem that ensues should provide strength and comfort to all who feel like helpless cogs in a world beyond control.
 Through its universal themes and comic inventiveness, Modern Times remains one of Chaplin's greatest and most enduring works.
 Perhaps more important, it is the Tramp's finale, a tribute to Chaplin's most beloved character and the silent-film era he commanded for a generation.

 The film is recognized by American Film Institute in these lists: